 The Company is involved in legal and administrative proceedings and claims of various types, which arise in the ordinary course of business.
+Certain specific matters are discussed in Notes 6 and 7 to the Consolidated Financial Statements.
 In the opinion of Management, based upon information furnished by counsel and others, the ultimate resolution of these claims will not have a material impact on the Company's financial position.